Bay Alarm Medical Alert System Review 2024

 SOS Smartwatch Setup

 Finally, I gave the SOS button a test.
-This requires you to press and hold the SOS button on the side of the watch for a few seconds (to avoid accidental calls).
+It requires you to press and hold the SOS button on the side of the watch for a few seconds (to avoid accidental calls).
 Holding in the button was a little awkward since it’s on the side of the watch and not the top, but you’ll get used to it.
 After pressing the button for about five seconds, the watch initiated a phone call.
 An operator answered within 10 seconds.
 I let her know that I was simply testing my watch.
 She politely confirmed that it was a test, verified my identity, and then ended the call.

 During the SOS call, I could adjust the volume or switch to whisper mode by pressing a button on the watch face.
 Whisper mode lets you hold the watch close to your ear and speak quietly during the call.
-I liked that both of these can make calls a little easier to understand for those with hearing difficulties.
+I liked that both of these can make calls a little easier to understand for older adults with hearing difficulties.

 Contract and Warranty

-The Bay Alarm rep explained that the company offers a protection plan that allows for one free system replacement per contractual year, and a 50 percent discount on lost or damaged accessories.
-The SOS Home system also includes lifetime low battery replacement for the personal help button.
-The plan costs $2.95 per month for the SOS Mobile, SOS Home, and SOS Smartwatch.
+The plan costs $2.95 per month for the SOS Micro, SOS Home, and SOS Smartwatch.
 If you choose one of Bay Alarm Medical’s bundle packages, you can get the same protection on all of your equipment for $4.95 per month.
 If you decide you don’t want the protection plan, you’ll pay up to $299 for nonmanufacturing-related damage.

 The representative also reminded me that there are no long-term contracts, so you can cancel service at any time without penalty.
 I’m a big fan of that flexibility!